The fight against weight loss is a major public health concern in the United States.

 Focus: Gradually increase calories after a period of calorie restriction to boost metabolism and prevent weight loss plateaus.

-Features: Requires tracking calories and macronutrients (carbs, protein, fat).
-Individualized approach often guided by a nutritionist or coach.
+Features: Involves tracking calories and macronutrients (carbs, protein, fat).
+Often personalized with nutritionist/coach guidance.

 Pros: Can help break weight loss plateaus, promotes long-term sustainability.